qMRLab/mooc/5 B0 Mapping/2 Dual echo B0 mapping/02-Signal Theory.md

 :::{figure} #fig5p6cell
 :label: b0Plot6
 :enumerator: 5.6
-Two spins rotating (one at the Larmor frequency (f0), one at a lower frequency).
+Two spins rotating (one at the Larmor frequency ({math}`f_{0}`), one at a lower frequency).
 A view of the spins in the transverse plane (left) and of their phase (right) is shown.
 A dropdown is available to select between the laboratory frame and the rotating frame of reference.
 :::

-The phase () evolution follows the following equation (not considering transient effects such as [eddy currents](https://en.wikipedia.org/wiki/Eddy_current)) in the rotating frame of reference.
+The phase ({math}`\phi`) evolution follows the following equation (not considering transient effects such as [eddy currents](https://en.wikipedia.org/wiki/Eddy_current)) in the rotating frame of reference.

 ```{math}
 :label: b0Eq3